 Now, there is a whole different array of people who are sensitive to gluten.
 This has a lot more to do with the ingredients used in the bread and in how the flour was processed, than it has to do with the presence of gluten in the bread itself.

 Many commercial breads and other gluten containing foods are highly processed, removing the good nutrients and oftentimes adding in some pretty gnarly preservatives.

 Eating Healthy at 20 Shekels Bread

-Sprouted grains are ground into flour which we purchase direct, and yes, we buy the absolute best sprouted flour available in this country.
 Our sprouted bread is made from grains that were allowed to sprout into a tiny plant before being milled into a flour.
-This spouting process converts the grains from a starch (tired, sleepy, bloated) into a vegetable (energy, excitement, filling!).
+This sprouting process converts the grains from a starch (tired, sleepy, bloated) into a vegetable (energy, excitement, filling!).

-So next time you’re in the mood for trying something new, swing by 20 Shekels!
+So next time you’re in the mood to try something new, swing by 20 Shekels!
 You (and your tummy) will be amazed.